 Tumbling Compost Bins

-If turning your compost pile every few days sounds like too much work, consider getting a compost tumbler.
+If turning your compost pile with a pitchfork every few days or even once a week sounds like too much work, consider getting a compost tumbler.
 Tumbling composters hold anywhere from 5 to 12 cubic feet of compost.
 Despite being a tad smaller, tumbling composters cost about 30 percent more than traditional composting bins, but they're worth every penny to many gardeners.

 Mounted on a sturdy metal frame, tumbling compactors are designed to spin.
 Giving your compost a daily spin aerates it well and prevents you from manually doing the job with a pitchfork.
 The extra aeration also makes compost tumblers work quicker, creating compost in as little as four to six weeks.